 How does the Habitat Homeownership Program work?

 Families selected for our program partner with our staff, volunteers, and donors to build decent, affordable homes in our community.
-Families work for a minimum of 200 sweat equity hours on their own house or other Habitat houses in lieu of a down payment and purchase their homes with a zero percent interest mortgage provided by Habitat for Humanity of Greater Newark.
+Families work for a minimum of 200 sweat equity hours on their own house or other Habitat houses in lieu of a down payment and purchase their homes with an affordable mortgage provided by Habitat for Humanity of Greater Newark.
 Please read more about our Homeownership Program here.

 What is Habitat for Humanity of Greater Newark’s relationship to Habitat for Humanity International?

 We are an independently chartered affiliate of Habitat for Humanity International, the largest nonprofit home builder worldwide.
 Although we work closely with Habitat for Humanity International (HFHI) , Habitat of Greater Newark operates independently of HFHI.
 Habitat of Greater Newark is responsible for raising funds locally to build locally.
 Contributions to Habitat for Humanity of Greater Newark help fund projects in Newark, Essex, Hudson and Union Counties, whereas contributions to Habitat for Humanity International help fund projects abroad.
 Also, Habitat of Greater Newark tithes to Habitat International to help build homes in Haiti and Guatemala.